chzyer/adrs/README.md

-# ADRS
+# ADRS (A Dns Recursion Server)
-A DNS recursion server implements by golang, adrs is stand for "An Dns Recursion Server".
+A DNS recursion server implements by golang.
 Which will supports protocols like HTTP, TCP, UDP, then use redis to storage cached records.

 ### Feature